What To Do After Buying a Domain Name

 If the domain name has already been claimed, you need a different approach.
 You can check domain marketplaces to see if the owner has possibly listed the domain for sale (see our list of the best domain marketplaces).
 Otherwise, you can possibly contact the owner to negotiate a deal.

-For more details, check our in-depth article about how to buy a domain name.
+For more details on securing a domain name, check our in-depth article about how to buy a domain name.

 What To Do After Buying A Domain Name

 You have acquired a domain name and have taken the first step in building your web presence.
-Now, there are many other things to do after buying the domain and we’ll outline them below.
+There are many other things to do after buying the domain, and we’ll outline them below.

 1. Get Web Hosting Setup